Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 What are some common uses of the procedure?

-Radiofrequency and microwave ablation are used to treat early-stage lung cancer and tumors that have spread to the lungs from the primary lung cancer or cancers in other parts of the body.
+Doctors use RFA and MWA to treat early-stage lung cancer and tumors that have spread to the lungs from cancer elsewhere in the body.

 Ablation is a viable and effective treatment option if you:

-- are not a candidate for surgery due to comorbidities or limited lung function.
+- are not a candidate for surgery due to other existing conditions or limited lung function.

 - have multiple metastases in your lungs.
-These are tumors that have spread from a cancer located either in the lung or elsewhere in your body, such as the kidney, intestine or breast.
-More than one lesion can be treated at the same time.
-However, there may be a limit on the total number of lesions that can be treated.
+These are tumors that have spread from a cancer elsewhere in your body, such as the kidney, intestine, or breast.
+Your doctor can treat more than one lesion at the same time.
+However, there may be a limit on the total number of lesions they can treat.

-Ablation can also be used as an adjunct to chemotherapy for treating one or more metastases that are growing in spite of adequate control with chemotherapy.
+Your doctor can also use ablation with chemotherapy to treat one or more metastases that are growing in spite of chemotherapy.

-- reduce the size of a tumor so that it can be more easily eliminated by chemotherapy or radiation therapy.
+- reduce the size of a tumor so that chemotherapy or radiation therapy can eliminate it more easily.

 - provide pain relief when a tumor invades the chest wall or bone.

-Ablation is a complementary technique for treating lung tumors and can be combined with surgery, radiation therapy and or chemotherapy.
-It can be used alone to treat small tumors and can be combined with other therapies for palliative care.
+Ablation is a complementary technique for treating lung tumors.
+Your treatment may combine ablation with surgery, radiation therapy, and/or chemotherapy.
+Your treatment can use ablation alone to treat small tumors and combine it with other therapies to relieve pain.

 How should I prepare?